Alex-gnzl/sdk-2013-hl2ds/README.md

 > [!CAUTION]
-> ***Does not work yet***, but netprops match.
+> ***Does not work yet***, but the classtables CRCs match.
+Custom clients can join hl2 vanilla servers.

 > [!WARNING]
 > I tried to mostly ifdef things instead of cutting them straight out, but I do not guarantee a buildable client (especially for other mods)

 # HL2 Dedicated Server (not HL2DM/MP, just straight HL2)

-An attempt at matching class tables between SDK 2013 code and 20th anniversary HL2
+An attempt making a SDK 2013 based dedicated server compatible with 20th anniversary HL2

 ## Credits
 - Valve
-- akabomb for a custom VSP to help look into the class metadata
+- akabomb for a Rust framework that let me write a custom VSP for getting class metadata out of HL2
 - Myknakryu for the dedicated server build script

 ## License